 · Distribution & Costs of Goods – $4

 Now let’s assume for argumentative purposes that you could save an average of $3 per game on distribution and costs on a digital game vs a physical copy.
 For a title such as GTA V that just reached 80 million units sold in its lifespan, if half of those units were digitally purchased you are looking at an increased profit of $120 million.
 That is one AAA title!
-It makes complete sense from a business perspective to change over to a digital only era.
-This is not including the amount of profits you would gain from cutting out the retailer margins and used game retailers such as GameStop.
+It makes complete sense from a business perspective to change over to a digital-only era.
+This is not including the number of profits you would gain from cutting out the retailer margins and used game retailers such as GameStop.

 The most interesting fact about this change is that the amount of digital purchases since 2009 has increased from 25% to 74% in a 7-year period in the United States (see below).
 It is fascinating to see where the gaming industry is heading.
 If this trend remains consistent we could see a complete shift to a completely digital industry within the next ten years.
-This is certainly great news for developers, publishers and platforms.
-But where do the consumers interest lie in this debate?
+This is certainly great news for developers, publishers, and platforms.
+But where do the consumers’ interest lie in this debate?

 The Consumers Perspective

 Consumers are the heart of the gaming industry, as is with any multi-billion-dollar industry.
-Personally, I have always been a huge advocate of physical game copies and will remain so if things stay at their current trajectory.
+Personally, I have always been a huge advocate of physical game copies and will remain so if things stay on their current trajectory.
 The little things are what makes the experience of getting a new game unique and forms long-lasting memories.
-Waiting in line for hours in preparation of a midnight release, opening the collector’s edition to find all the goodies inside, detailed map posters, and that addictive sound of unwrapping a fresh cartridge.
+Waiting in line for hours in preparation for a midnight release, opening the collector’s edition to find all the goodies inside, detailed map posters, and that addictive sound of unwrapping a fresh cartridge.
 You simply can’t gain these experiences from patiently watching the download bar after purchasing a digital copy.
 I know where I stand on the subject, but what does the majority believe?

 In a study conducted in 2014 by Digital Distribution called “The Democracy of Downloading: What Gamers Expect (and Want)”, the findings show tremendous support for physical copy purchases.
 MarketCast interviewed 1,000 users, including HD console owners across current and past generations (PS4, Xbox One, PS3, Xbox 360) and PC service users (Steam, Origin) ages 13-45.
 What did the study find?
 That most gamers agreed that digital distribution is the future of gaming, but they were reluctant to join the “revolution”.
 A strong majority of the users believed that a digital era would make the gaming industry overall: